Smart Contracts

 Key Functions

-register()— Register as frontend operator with the fixed 1,000 LREP stake.requestDeregister()/completeDeregister()— Start voluntary exit, then withdraw stake + pending fees after the unbonding window elapses.topUpStake(amount)— Restore the fixed 1,000 LREP bond after a partial slash so the frontend becomes fee-eligible again.claimFees()— Claim accumulated platform fees while healthy, fully bonded, and not exiting.slashFrontend(address, amount, reason)— Slash frontend stake (governance).
-Any already accrued frontend fees are confiscated to the protocol at the same time.
+register()— Register as frontend operator with the fixed 1,000 LREP stake.requestDeregister()/completeDeregister()— Start voluntary exit, then withdraw stake + pending fees after the unbonding window elapses.topUpStake(amount)— Restore the fixed 1,000 LREP bond after a partial slash so the frontend becomes fee-eligible again.setSnapshotProposer(proposer)andclearSnapshotProposer()— Assign or clear a separate operational wallet for payout-root proposal transactions while the frontend operator remains bonded.requestFeeWithdrawal()/completeFeeWithdrawal()— Two-step withdrawal of accumulated platform fees while healthy, fully bonded, and not exiting.
+The requested amount stays in the registry and remains fully slashable for a 21-day review window before it can be completed, so the fee stream works as collateral that grows with the operator's usage.slashFrontend(address, amount, reason)— Slash frontend stake (governance).
+Already accrued frontend fees and any pending fee withdrawal are confiscated to the protocol at the same time.slashFrontendWithBounty(address, amount, reason, bountyRecipient)— Same asslashFrontend, but routes a fixed 50% of everything confiscated to the successful ClusterPayoutOracle challenger named by governance, keeping the challenge path economically live.
+The share is deliberately below 100% so a proposer cannot recover its own collateral by self-challenging through a fresh wallet.

 CategoryRegistry